 45. Earth is the fifth largest planet in terms of size and mass.

 46. Earth has an Ozone layer which protects it from Sun’s powerful and harmful UV rays.

 47. Light from the Sun reaches the Earth in approximately 8 minutes and 20 seconds.

 48. Almost 70% of the earth’s surface is covered by oceans that contain 97% of the planet’s water.
 These oceans are home to great mysteries and tons of geographical features that are not even available on the land.
 E.g. Earth’s longest mountain range is also underwater.

 49. It is estimated that life initiated in the oceans some 3.8 billion years ago.

 50. Earth has no rings.
-However, Jupiter has 4 set of rings and Saturn has 4 main group of rings and 3 fainter group of rings.
+However, Jupiter has 4 sets of rings and Saturn has 4 main groups of rings and 3 fainter groups of rings.